tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-custom-vision.md

 ---
-title: Oktatóanyag az Azure IoT Edge - eszköz üzembe helyezése Custom Vision osztályozó |} A Microsoft Docs
+title: Tutorial deploy Custom Vision classifier to a device - Azure IoT Edge | Microsoft Docs
-description: Ebből az oktatóanyagból megtudhatja, hogyan, hogy az egy számítógépes látástechnológiai modellel futtatási Custom Vision és az IoT Edge használatával tárolójaként.
+description: In this tutorial, learn how to make a computer vision model run as a container using Custom Vision and IoT Edge.
 services: iot-edge
 author: kgremban
 manager: philmea